etc1290/Stembase/log.md

 	1. Fix the bug that Monitored groups can be repeatedly joined -- finished
 	2. Rewrite unhide function to solve some accidently hiding or unhiding action -- finished
+	3. Fix the bug that Shorcut block some dropmenu options from showing up -- finished

 ---